2.1 DEFINITION OF FACULTY STATUS

 Selection of lecturers should be consistent with the academic standards of the College.
 A person assigned this title should meet or exceed the minimal requirements set forth for Instructor.
 In lieu of these requirements, considerable experience in an appropriate technical, artistic, or professional field may be substituted.
 A lecturer may attend faculty meeting without vote.

 This title may be assigned to a part-time per course teaching faculty member in recognition of distinguished teaching service to the College, its students, and its faculty over a period of at least five years.
-Assignment of this title is made by the President, upon the recommendation of the appropriate Department Chair and the Provost and Vice President for Student Development.
+Assignment of this title is made by the President, upon the recommendation of the appropriate Department Chair and the Provost.
 A senior lecturer may attend faculty meeting without vote.